mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-wallet-credits.en.md

    amount: 100, // total amount to be paid
    preferenceId: '<PREFERENCE_ID>', // preferenceId generated in the backend },
+ customization: {
+   paymentMethods: {
+     mercadoPago: 'all',
+   },
+ },
  callbacks: {
    onReady: () => {
       /*
        Callback llamado cuando Brick está listo
        Aquí puedes ocultar loadings de su sitio, por ejemplo.
       */
    },
    onSubmit: ({ selectedPaymentMethod, formData }) => {
      // callback called when clicking on the data submission button
      // in this case, the user was redirected to
      // the Mercado Pago page to make the payment
    },
    onError: (error) => {
      // callback called for all Brick error cases